JeffreyBenjaminBrown/hode/README.md

 * Hash

 This is a language, close to ordinary natural language, for talking about a `Rslt`.
 It offers a concise representation both of individual `Expr`s (expressions, i.e. members) of a `Rslt` and for queries meant to retrieve subsets of an `Rslt`.

+* The UI

+It's pretty basic but it works.

 * Qseq